Centre for Youth Policy

 Pathways to Political Leadership

-What does it actually take to enter democratic politics โ€” in India, in Germany, in a fragile democracy?
-What are the barriers, and what do they share across very different systems?
+What does it actually take to enter and sustain a democratic political career — in a new democracy, an established one, or a fragile one?
+What barriers do young leaders share across very different systems?

 02